 World’s Favorite Car Color

 White color was the world’s most likable color in 2013.
-As stated by the Australian study, white cars are less likely to be involved in accidents.
+White cars are less likely to be involved in accidents.
+Today, other popular colors include black, silver, and shades of grey.

 The Official Speed Record